NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 The following options/arguments are optional:

 ```
     -h, --help			        Print help text.
 	-n, --namespace=		    Kubernetes namespace for which to retrieve list of workspaces.
 If not specified, namespace "default" will be used.
+	-a, --include-astra-app-id	Include Astra Control app IDs in the output (requires Astra Control API access).
 ```

 ##### Example Usage